PaddlePaddle/PaddleSpeech/docs/source/tts/advanced_usage.md

 1. Data source and data processing mode configuration.
 2. Save path configuration of experimental results.
 3. Data preprocessing mode configuration.
-4. Model structure and hyperparameterconfiguration.
+4. Model structure and hyperparameter configuration.
 5. Training process configuration.

 It’s common to change the running configuration to compare results.
 To keep track of running configuration, we use `yaml` configuration files.

-Also, we want to interact with command line options.
-Some options that usually change according to running environments is provided by command line arguments.
+Also, we want to interact with command-line options.
+Some options that usually change according to running environments are provided by command line arguments.
 In addition, we want to override an option in the config file without editing it.

-Taking these requirements in to consideration, we use [yacs](https://github.com/rbgirshick/yacs) as a config management tool.
+Taking these requirements into consideration, we use [yacs](https://github.com/rbgirshick/yacs) as a config management tool.
 Other tools like [omegaconf](https://github.com/omry/omegaconf) are also powerful and have similar functions.

 In each example provided, there is a `config.py`,  the default config is defined at `conf/default.yaml`.
 If you want to get the default config, import `config.py` and call `get_cfg_defaults()` to get it.
-Then it can be updated with `yaml` config file or command line arguments if needed.
+Then it can be updated with `yaml` config file or command-line arguments if needed.

 For details about how to use yacs in experiments, see [yacs](https://github.com/rbgirshick/yacs).

 The following is the basic  `ArgumentParser`:
 1. `--config`  is used to support configuration file parsing, and the configuration file itself handles the unique options of each experiment.
 2. `--train-metadata` is the path to the training data.
-3.  `--output-dir` is the dir to save the training results.（if there are checkpoints in  `checkpoints/` of  `--output-dir` , it's defalut to reload the newest checkpoint to train)
+3.  `--output-dir` is the dir to save the training results.（if there are checkpoints in  `checkpoints/` of  `--output-dir` , it defaults to reload the newest checkpoint to train)
 4. `--ngpu` determine operation modes，`--ngpu` refers to the number of training processes.
 If `ngpu` > 0, it means using GPU, else CPU is used.

 Developers can refer to the examples in `examples` to write the default configuration file when adding new experiments.